RobertQuayle/cameronquayle.com/README.md

 <h1 align="center">Hello World! 🚀</h1>
 <h3 align="center">I'm Cameron, a Full-Stack Software Developer from Isle of Man 🇮🇲</h3>

+<h3 align="left">About this project:</h3>

+- **This repository holds the source code for my Portfolio Website.
+Since graduating university in April last year, I've mostly worked alone on solo projects in my spare time.
+With this project however I've decided I want to be as transparent as possible by making it public for anyone to view or follow along with my progress.
+By doing this I hope to not only create a personal website, but touch-up my skills with Git/GitHub and show I am capable of working in a CI/CD enviroment.**

+- **I've recently finished creating mock-ups and wireframes for the layout of my site along with outlining my planned content.
+I'm now ready to start development. - 11/02/2022**

+<h3 align="left">About me:</h3>

 - 🧑🏻‍💻 **I’m currently working on [my portfolio site](https://github.com/RobertQuayle/cameronquayle.com)**

 - 📚 **Passionate about learning everything and anything, I just love what I do.**